 Recalling manager Fregosi

 * The Atlanta Braves visit the Philadelphia Phillies Wednesday afternoon at Bright House Field in Clearwater.
 Jim Fregosi managed the Phillies and worked the past 12 years as an executive for the Braves.
 Baseball people from Arizona and across the state will gather for pre-game ceremonies a celebration of the late Fregosi’s life.
-Former Phillies captain Darren Daulton, shown here hugging Fregosi, will represent the Phillies in uniform, while Roy Halladay will represent the Blue Jays. ….
+Former Phillies captain Darren Daulton, shown here hugging Fregosi, will represent the Phillies in uniform. ….

 Last updated, Feb.
 18